 Tanabata “Star” Festival

 The shrine is decorated beautifully with bands of color from the Tanabata wish strips.
 You can enjoy the decoration all day and add your own wish to the bamboo trees, but the festival itself is in the evening from 6 pm on August 7th.
 There is usually music and festival stalls.
-In addition, they read kamishibai and have music and dance including shakuhachi flute performances.
-However, the kamishibai and performances may not be on in 2022 due to the pandemic.
+In addition, they read kamishibai and have dance and music, including shakuhachi flute performances.

 During the Tanabata (Star) Festival at Hikawa Shrine, you can see colored strips of wishes tied to bamboo trees.
 You can also write your own wish to add to the bamboo shoots.